magma/magma/docs/readmes/orc8r/upgrade_1_2.md

 NOTE: running these scripts is the point of commitment.
-The v1.1 deployment will continue to function, and 95% of its functionality will be retained, but there will be nonzero data loss until you upgrade to v1.2 or fall back to a DB checkpoint.
+The v1.1 deployment will continue to function, and 95% of its functionality will be retained, but after the non-reversible schema change you will need to upgrade to v1.2 or fall back to a DB checkpoint.

 ```bash
 $ export CNTLR_POD=$(kubectl get pod -l app.kubernetes.io/component=controller -o jsonpath='{.items[0].metadata.name}')